vladmog/vmportfoliostatic/vmportfolio/src/drafts/Lessons in Leadership.md

 ---

-* I didn't multi-task

-  - Multi-tasking makes for sloppy work, and when dealing with people, disenables you from being able to fully absorb what the person is saying and can come across as disrespectful.
-  - ex: don't read/write email while in meetings, pay full attention.
-    - It came across as disrespectful and unprofessional to me seeing others in meetings reading emails or laughing at something else
-    - It prevents you from fully absorbing what is said and shows a lack of priority.
-  - ex: attack a problem at a time and give it your full attention
-    - Remote work taught the necessity of focus because the rest of the world is essentially available at your finger tips at any given time.

 ## I didn't multitask

 Multitasking is often flexed as a positive quality.
 Some companies say that they seek, and individuals claim that they are,  someone who is able to multitask at all times with great efficiency.
-That's a whole bunch of rubbish.
-I don't buy it.
+I don't subscribe to this mentality.
+In my experience, the most efficient way to work is to focus on a task at a time so as to give it full attention.
 When you focus your mind on two different things, you're only able to give 50% of your attention to each of the things.
-The amount of attention you can pay to any given task only goes down as you add more things to focus on.

-Also, while we're on this topic, let's talk about multitasking during meetings.
-P
+Increase the amount of things being focused on and that percentage only goes down.

+During meetings I never browsed the internet or checked my emails unless it was for the purposes of the meeting.
+In remote environments this is a particular issue because the entire world is essentially at one's fingertips.
+It's all too often that I see others distracted laughing at something on the internet only to become flustered when they're asked to discuss the subject they'd failed to hear.

+In regards to tasks, I always maintained a plan so that I could get multiple tasks done while only having to focus on one at a time.
+Switching between tasks when certain processes allow you time to step away and focus on something else is different than multitasking because you can still fully commit yourself to the task at hand.
+Being able to foresee these opportunities and plan with them in mind is crucial to efficiency.

+But how do I get things done as a leader with this mentality?
+Well...

-* I planned so multiple things are being accomplished at all times.
+## I planned so multiple things are being accomplished at all times

-  - (DEPRECATED) While multi-tasking is disadvantageous for an individual, a team of individuals has the capacity to attack multiple problems at the same time.
-Taking this into consideration when planning how a team is to attack a problem over time is crucial to efficiency.
-  - Identify how many people a task can most efficiently be accomplished with.
-Compare this to the total amount of team members and their capabilities.
-    - I first tried leading a group to solve problems the same way I solve problems.
-Mob programming turned out to be inefficient.
-Had to find another way
-  - Be aware of dependencies.
-What tasks require other tasks to be completed prior to beginning the original task?
-Take this into consideration
+When leading a team, multiples things can be accomplished concurrently because multiple minds can focus on multiple tasks.

+This became clear immediately the first time I led an AGILE team.
+I tried leading a group of five developers to solve problems the same way I solve problems as an individual, one at a time.
+The issue became apparent when only 1-2 people were actively working on the problem while the rest sat back and watched.
+I realized that having more people attack a problem doesn't speed up how fast that task would get accomplished.

+What I did then was I created a list of problems that could be immediately worked on, along with the minimum amount of people I thought each task would require to be solved quickly.
+Then I allocated tasks to individuals best able to solve the particular task.
+Doing this allowed the team to make progress at its full potential.
+The benefit was so clear, I made that process a daily part of writing a plan.

+Oh yeah, about that...

 ---